by Kelly Bruton

 I was rescued by a woman who took her company’s training seriously.
 She was terrified, but she didn’t let that stop her from doing what she had learned to do.
 She watched me for clues to my condition.
 She didn’t stand back; she jumped in and did what was needed.

 How many of us think every day, at least once, that this could be our last day on this earth?
-I never did; I was busy enough living through each day.
+I never did; I was busy living through each day.
 But now, every night, I think to myself, “I could have died today,” and I smile in gratitude.
-And you bet I’m taking that training to pay it forward!
+And you can bet that I’m taking that training to pay it forward!